etwk/blog/content/lists/books.md

 ### Albert Einstein
 - [ ] The World As I see It #bumingbai

+### Anne Applebaum
+- [ ] Autocracy, Inc.: The Dictators Who Want to Run the World
+- [ ] Twilight of Democracy: The Seductive Lure of Authoritarianism #must
+- [ ] Gulag: A History
+- [ ] Red Famine: Stalin's War on Ukraine
+- [ ] Iron Curtain: The Crushing of Eastern Europe, 1944-1956
+- [ ] Between East and West: Across the Borderlands of Europe

 ### Bruce Lee
 - [ ] Bruce Lee Library (https://www.amazon.com/dp/B08B8VS2X7) #must